aklump/cloudy-tools/documentation/source/configuration.md

 Configuration is provided by YAML files.

-In the header of your script you will find `CLOUDY_CONFIG`, e.g.,
+In the header of your script you will find `CONFIG`, this is for the base configuration file, e.g.,

-        CLOUDY_CONFIG=$ROOT/script.example.config.yml
+        CONFIG=script.example.config.yml

-1. Set it's value to the path of a YAML file to use as configuration.
+1. Set it's value to the path of a YAML file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname $CONFIG)`
-1. You may add additional configuration files by adding something like following:
+1. You may add additional configuration files by adding something like following in the YAML of the base configuration file.

-        config:
+        additional_config:
           - _install.local.yml

-1. The files are relative to `$(dirname $CLOUDY_CONFIG)`
 1. You may have any number of configuration files.

 ## Using Config